AlexBeauchemin/startjs/README.md

 <script src="/js/dest/common.js"></script>
 ```

-App.js parse the page and search for the data-view attribute on the body, the body of your page being the default container for your application.
+App.js parse the page and search for the data-view attribute of the body tag, the body of your page being the default container for your application.
 If you want to change the default container for some other element, change the selector at the end of App.js

 For example, if you want your container to be the div with the class "content", change this :